-Maximo, from Valencia Tourism, highly recommended for us to do this as one of the most traditional experiences you can have in Valencia.
+Maximo, from Valencia Tourism, highly recommended that we do this as one of the most traditional experiences you can have in Valencia.
 I was excited to do it, but after looking over the website, I really couldn’t explain exactly what we would be doing there to my family.

 But Maximo has been so great in telling us about activities to do, especially with kids, I totally trusted him and we all went with open eyes.

-The farm and restaurant is located about fifteen minutes from Valencia center.
-You can easily get here by public bus or taxi (if you have four or more people it’s probably even cheaper by cab).
+The farm and restaurant are located about fifteen minutes from Valencia center.
+You can easily get here by public bus or taxi (if you have four or more people, it’s probably even cheaper by cab).

 The area is still one of the most agriculturally important for the area, with the number one product being oranges.
 However, with the Mediterranean weather, you can also see artichoke farms, olive farms, beans and other greens.